 Months of entry

 This course will provide graduates with advanced knowledge and understanding of Mechanical Engineering in three ways.
-Firstly, high-quality taught modules will introduce advanced Mechanical Engineering topics such as turbomachinery design, computational stress analysis, plates and shells, contact and friction.
+Firstly, high-quality taught modules will introduce advanced Mechanical Engineering topics such as turbomachinery design, non-linear stress analysis, fluid mechanics, contact and friction.
 Secondly, a substantial group design element will equip students with the ability to carry out advanced design in multinational teams using appropriate design standards and sophisticated engineering analysis tools.
 Finally, a major research and development project allows the student to demonstrate the ability to work independently on a complex topic and demonstrate initiative in the solution of engineering challenges.

 Durham University has many researchers tackling problems relevant to industry and society.
 These are organised into three research challenges: sustainable infrastructure, future energy systems and next generation materials and microsystems.
 These are broad interdisciplinary challenges and will form the topics of many of the substantial projects that student will undertake.
 Durham students are uniquely placed to take advantage of a broad range of expertise in a general engineering department.

 The course consists of five core modules to provide an advanced engineering education in Advanced Mechanical technologies alongside an optional module that allows students to increase their understanding in an area suited to their interests and needs.
 In addition to these taught modules you will also complete a group design project and a major, individual research and development project working closely with an academic in your chosen subject area.

 - Non-linear solid mechanics

 - Fluid mechanics

 - Turbomachinery and propulsion

 - Renewable energy technologies